www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/done/2024-08-27-make-copies-of-the-webserver-thread-safe.md

       `executeBlocking` does not to execute a request in a worker thread.
     * [x] BinaryProcessor does not execute requests in parallel. -> A synchronized modifier caused a problem.
     * [x] Use `.useNormalizedPath(true)`.
+# Conclusions
+Its hard for me to understand the Vert.x doc, which caused many misunderstandings and pain.
 # Multipart Exception
 ````
 19:43:16.303 [vert.x-eventloop-thread-0] DEBUG io.vertx.ext.web.RoutingContext -- RoutingContext failure (500)